spiceai/docs/spiceaidocs/docs/secret-stores/aws-secrets-manager/index.md

 <img src="/img/secrets-aws-secrets-manager-dremio-2.png" alt="" width="800" />

-Complete spicepod definition with a dataset that uses a secret from AWS Secrets Manager created above.
+A complete spicepod definition with a dataset that uses a secret from AWS Secrets Manager created above.

 ```yaml
 version: v1beta1